djberg96/sys-uname/README.md

 ## Memoist Notes
-As of version 1.4.0 most methods are memoized via the memoist gem since these values are unlikely to change during without a restart/reboot.
+As of version 1.4.0 most methods are memoized via the memoist gem since these values are extremely unlikely to change without a restart/reboot.
 As per the memoist documentation, you can force a cache flush if desired to refresh the values.